nuvibit/nuvibit.com/content/english/solutions/terraform-collection/_index.md

   # feature at the right of the image
   right_side:
-  - title : "Get updates and support" icon : "fa-handshake-angle" content : "Receive updates and support for our modules and keep your AWS Foundation / Landing Zone up to date and running.
+  - title : "Updates and support"
+    icon : "fa-handshake-angle"
+    content : "Receive updates and support for our modules and keep your AWS Foundation / Landing Zone up to date and running.
 We are specialized in AWS and Terraform with years of hands-on experience."